pmcharrison/psynet-mirror/docs/legacy_installation/macos.rst

    psynet --version

 As an *experiment author* you are now done with the installation and you can begin building experiments.
-In this case, move on to :doc:`/experimenter/basic_usage`.

 As a *developer* who wants to work on `psynet`'s source code, however, please continue with the remaining installation steps below.